HanjieChen/REV/README.md

 Activate the environment.

 ### Construct Baseline Rationales
-In case of incompatibility, please use another environment with packages in [requirements](https://github.com/jifan-chen/QA-Verification-Via-NLI/blob/master/requirements.txt).
+In case of incompatibility, please use another environment with packages in [requirements](https://github.com/jifan-chen/QA-Verification-Via-NLI/blob/master/requirements.txt) to run the code
 ```
 ./run_question_converter.sh task dataset_path device
 ```